 - A complete application is an application which has all required information documented and/or verified by the applicant, has been signed and dated by the applicant, has all required information verified by an authorized local agency staff worker, and is signed and dated by the worker. - An incomplete/"Pending" application is an application that is missing one or more of the elements required to be a complete application. - A minimum application is an application that contains at least the applicant's name, SSN, date of birth, gender, type of dwelling, housing type, residence and mailing address, and date of application.
 This is the minimum to be included to be considered an application for purposes of this program.
 An application received without an SSN for the case head does not meet the minimum application requirements. - An early application is an application for the upcoming heating season with an application date prior to October 1.
 Early applications may not be taken until after a date has been determined by the Division.
 Early applications will not be paid until the first extraction of the new program year.
-While emphasis shall be given to "fixed income" households, any income type qualifies for an early application. - An abbreviated application is an application for households whose only income is fixed income, who have had no change to the household members or type of income reported from the previous year, and who have not moved since the previous year.
-A new Certification Page is not required.
-The most recently signed Certification Page shall be uploaded. - An automated application is an application processed by the Division/HE+ System.
-Automated applications are for previous year recipient households whose income is from Social Security and/or Veterans Benefits, who have heat and non-heating electricity provided by an investor-owned utility (IOU) and who have the same household demographics as the previous year. - An online application is an application that is submitted by the customer through the online energy assistance application portal (https://energybenefit.wi.gov).
+While emphasis shall be given to "fixed income" households, any income type qualifies for an early application. - An automated application is an application processed by the Division/HE+ System.
+Automated applications are for previous year recipient households whose income is from Social Security and/or Veterans Benefits, who have heat and non-heating electricity provided by an investor-owned utility (IOU), and who have the same household demographics as the previous year. - An online application is an application that is submitted by the customer through the online energy assistance application portal (https://energybenefit.wi.gov).